nabeel-oz/qlik-py-tools/offline-install/README.md

         ```
     - Copy the package files to the target machine into a folder named `offline`.
 4. Download the [latest release](https://github.com/nabeel-qlik/qlik-py-tools/releases) for this SSE and copy it to the target machine.
-5. Download `Qlik-Py-Init Offline.bat` from the project's repository on GitHub under `offline install`.
+5. Download `Qlik-Py-Init Offline.bat` from the project's repository on GitHub under `offline-install`.

 ## Install on the offline machine